matthew7j2014/pokemon-5e/campaign.md

   - "Hope this is the last shipment... place gives me the creeps"
   - "Did you hear about those researchers who went missing last week?"

+##### What Actually Happened:
+The party chose an **ambush approach**, confronting the caravan directly and threatening them.
+They successfully intimidated the group and seized the wheelbarrow full of resonant stones.
+Four members of the caravan (Tim, Arielle, Joeffrey, Eric) remained at their camp for the night, while **Tom** agreed to accompany the party to help deliver the stones to Team Rocket's contact point, likely hoping to avoid further trouble.

 **Diplomacy Approach (Persuasion DC 15):**
 - If PCs approach peacefully, nervous trainers might talk
 - They reveal they're desperate for money, hired through intermediaries